analoghifi/albs-DAC-MOS-II-360-240-120/README.md

     * The protection circuit also controls the delayed, but abrupt switch-on of the relays when the fault at the output is eliminated.
 * The PCB is made of 2.0mm FR-4 base material and coated on both sides with 70µ copper.
 The solder and component side have a solder mask, the component side also has a position imprint.
 * The large ground planes as well as the double-guided wide + and - supply voltage conductor tracks enable subsequent enlargement of the conductor track cross-sections as a modification by means of tin-plated cut-outs.
-* Additional modification options: All 4 supply voltages (±/+VTS/-VTS) are blocked against ground with MKP capacitors (min.
+* Additional modification options:
+All 4 supply voltages (±/+VTS/-VTS) can be filtered against ground with MKP capacitors (min.
 4.7µF) on the solder side of the module.
-* Practical 5-pole Nf connector for all control variants.
+* Practical 5-pole audio input connector for all control variants.
 * For active concepts, bridge or stereo power amplifiers, the ± and ground connections can be electrically connected with spacer bolts when the modules are arranged one above the other and thus mechanically fixed.

 ----